ubordignon/tx-engine/README.md

 ### Transaction chargeback

-A chargeback is issues when the disputed transaction was determined _not_ to have taken place as stated.
+A chargeback is issued when the disputed transaction was determined _not_ to have taken place as stated.
 Specifically:

-* Deposit: when a chargeback is issued for a deposit, the client receives their funds back and the corresponding total account credit is decreased of the same amount.
+* Deposit: when a chargeback is issued for a deposit, the client receives their funds back and the corresponding amount is deducted by their total account credit.
-* Withdrawal: conversely, a chargeback issued on a withdrawal implies that the user is once more able to use the disputed funds
+* Withdrawal: conversely, a chargeback issued on a withdrawal implies that the user is once more able to use the disputed funds.

 In either circumstance, the account will be frozen.

 ### Testing

-The test suite is mostly concerned with determining that applying a given transaction to an account has the intended consequences.
+The test suite is mostly concerned with determining that applying a given transaction to an account results in the intended consequences.
 Changing transaction application behavior is meant to break the test.

-Correct serde for transactions and accounts is also tested.
+Correct _serde_ for transactions and accounts is also tested.

 ### Dealing with inconsistencies

 Account creation methods, i.e. `Accounts::from_transactions` and
 `Accounts::from_transaction_iter` expose a `strict` parameter.
 When set to `false`, a class of common errors encountered during parsing will be disregarded.
+Currently these are:
+* Withdrawals resulting in an overdrawn account
+* Disputes on unknown transactions
+* Resolves/chargebacks of unknown transactions
+* Resolves/chargebacks of undisputed transactions

 Set to `true` to prevent swallowing any error.

 ## TODOs